Snowflake-Labs/sfquickstarts/site/sfguides/src/end-to-end-analytics-with-snowflake-and-power-bi/end-to-end-analytics-with-snowflake-and-power-bi.md

 From our [Snowflake Documentation](https://other-docs.snowflake.com/en/collaboration/collaboration-marketplace-about), Marketplace consumers can do the following:

 - Discover and test third-party data sources
-- Receive frictionless access to raw data products from vendors
+- Receieve frictionless access to raw data products from vendors
 - Combine new datasets with your existing data in Snowflake to derive new business insights
 - Have datasets available **instantly** and updated continually for users
 - Eliminate the costs of building and maintaining various APIs and data pipelines to load and update data